Identifying The Underlying Differences Between Female Vs Male Hair Transplant Treatment

 For men, the signs of hair loss are thinning of hair, receding hairline, and loss of hair volume in the crown of the head, with a pattern like that of a horseshoe.
 Male-pattern baldness causes thinning of hair above the temples along with partial or complete baldness.
 For men, the donor sites are more stable than in women.
 This can restrict the level of success of female hair transplants because unstable hair follicles can fall out even after the transplant.

 For women, hair thinning takes place all over the scalp without the receding of the hairline.
 Hair loss or androgenetic alopecia in women leading to total baldness is very rare.
-Also, female frontal hairline remains unaffected, making them more concerned about their diminishing hair volume.
+Also, the female frontal hairline remains unaffected, making them more concerned about their diminishing hair volume.

 Male Hair Transplant